MosheBerman/FilterBar/README.md

 With CocoaPods:

-    pod 'FilterBar', '~>2.0.0'
+    pod 'FilterBar', '~>5.0.0'

-CocoaPods requires iOS 8.0 or higher.
+(Version 5.0.0 includes a release and shared Xcode scheme so Carthage may work.
+YMMV.)

-If you're supporting iOS 7, or if you prefer, you can just drop `FilterBar.swift` to your project.
+If you're supporting older versions of iOS, or if you prefer, you can just drop `FilterBar.swift` to your project.

 Creating a FilterBar:
 ---